Page Contents

 In summary, images meant to convey meaning to your students should always include corresponding alternative (“alt”) text.
 In contrast, decorative images that add no meaning to your content should be hidden from screen readers or marked as “decorative.”

-Also, setting your image’s layout to “In Line with Text” in Word documents ensures your text and image alt text is read aloud in the proper order by screen readers.
-(Even when it’s converted to a PDF.)
+Don’t forget to set your image’s layout in Word to “In Line with Text.”
+This ensures your text and alt text are read aloud in the proper order by assistive technology (like screen readers).

-Including alt text for your images (and setting their layout to “In Line with Text”) ensures you do not create barriers to your content but provide access to all that need it.
+Including image alt text ensures you don’t create barriers to your content and helps provide equitable access to everyone.

 Also important to format images “in line with text” so screenreaders won’t interrupt reading the text each time it crosses a picture.